-The Board shall vigorously enforce its prohibition against discriminatory harassment based on race, color, national origin, sex (including gender status, change of sex, or gender identity), disability, age, blindness, creed or religion, ancestry or genetic information, socioeconomic status, physical appearance, sexual orientation, mental/physical/developmental/sensory disability (collectively, "Protected Classes"), or any other characteristic that are protected by Federal civil rights laws (hereinafter referred to as "unlawful harassment"), and encourages those within the County School community as well as third parties, who feel aggrieved to seek assistance to rectify such problems.
+The Board shall vigorously enforce its prohibition against harassment based on race, color, national origin, sex (including transgender gender status, change of sex, or gender identity), disability, age, blindness, creed or religion, ancestry, socioeconomic status, physical appearance, sexual orientation, mental/physical/developmental/sensory disability, or genetic information (collectively, 'Protected Classes') that are protected by Federal civil rights laws (hereinafter referred to as 'unlawful harassment'), and encourages those within the County community, as well as third parties Third Parties, who feel aggrieved to seek assistance to rectify such problems.
 The Board shall investigate all allegations of harassment and in those cases where unlawful harassment is substantiated, the Board shall take immediate steps to end the harassment, prevent its reoccurrence, and remedy its effects.
-Individuals who are found to have engaged in unlawful harassment shall be subject to appropriate disciplinary action.
+Individuals who are found to have engaged in unlawful harassment will be subject to appropriate disciplinary action.
 (See West Virginia State Board of Education policy 4373)